Atomic scale mechanisms controlling the oxidation of polyethylene: a first principles study: Summary and Conclusions

-Degradation mechanisms of oxidation PE were investigated by calculating reaction barriers in small molecules and crystalline polyethylene.
-We divided our study in three main parts: i) oxygen capture by an alkyl radical, ii) formation of hydroperoxides, and iii) decomposition of hydroperoxides.
-First, oxygen reacts with alkyl radicals spontaneously, even though diffusion through crystalline PE might constitute a limiting step.
-Namely, solution energy of oxygen in crystalline PE is affected remarkably by interchain distance.
-After the formation of peroxy radicals, hydroperoxides are formed by intramolecular or intermolecular H abstractions.
-We considered the H abstraction from $\alpha$, $\beta$, and $\gamma$ positions.
-Among the intramolecular reactions, abstraction from the $\gamma$ position has the lowest activation energies, which are 0.84 eV and 0.82 eV for molecular and solid model, respectively.
-The energy barrier of intermolecular H abstraction is 0.72~eV.
-Therefore, competition between these two reaction pathways is probable in crystalline PE.
-In contrast with the typical assumptions made in the literature, our calculations show that some reactions such as reaction 3c ($\alpha$-H abstraction), 5-6 (PO-OH bond cleavage), and 9b (POOH decomposition through $^\bullet$OH radical), have different outcomes whether the reaction occurs in crystalline PE or in an isolated alkane molecule.
+In contrast with the typical assumptions made in the literature, our calculations show that some reactions such as reaction 3c ($\alpha$-H abstraction), 5-6 (PO-OH bond cleavage), and 9b (POOH decomposition through $^\bullet$OH radical), have different outcomes whether the reaction occurs in crystalline (and probably also amorphous) PE or in an isolated alkane molecule.
 In particular, in presence of hydroxyl radical, further reactions take place and the activation energy of decomposition of hydroperoxide varies largely.
 Without the radical, the reaction of bimolecular POOH decomposition leading to an alcohol, an alkyl radical and a water molecule has the minimum activation energy of 1.02 eV.
 For isolated molecules, the activation energy of the unimolecular dissociation of PO-OH is much higher, 2.09~eV.
 In contrast, H abstraction by hydroxyl radical is spontaneous regardless of its position, both in the crystal and on an alkane molecule.
 Especially, H abstraction from a hydroperoxide in tertiary site leads to successive reactions with other alkyl chains and finally leaves an alkyl radical chain.
 Comparing the energy of C-H bond dissociation in pure crystalline PE, which is up to 439.7 kJ/mol, this mechanism forming alkyl radical chain is much more favourable.
 Therefore, we conclude that, even in presence of small concentrations of hydroxyl radicals, the reactions they induce may lead to a critical degradation of crystalline PE.

 We believe that our study of activation energies and reaction processes provides information at the atomic scale which can be hardly obtained by experiments, and gives insights on polymer degradation mechanism which are useful for further kinetic studies.